Skip to Top NavigationSkip to ContentSkip to Footer

 Slavery in America

 Within several decades of being brought to the American colonies, Africans were stripped of human rights and enslaved as chattel, an enslavement that lasted more than two centuries.
-Slavers whipped slaves who displeased them.
+Slavers whipped the enslaved who displeased them.
 Clergy preached that slavery was the will of God.
 Scientists "proved" that black people were less evolved-a subspecies of the human race.
 The invention of the cotton gin in 1793 solidified the importance of slavery to the South's economy.
 By the mid-19th century, America's westward expansion, along with a growing anti-slavery movement in the North, provoked a national debate over slavery that helped precipitate the American Civil War (1861-65).
-Though the Union victory freed the nation's four million slaves, the legacy of slavery influenced American history, from the chaotic years of Reconstruction (1865-77) to the civil rights movement that emerged in the 1950s.
+Though the Union victory freed the nation's four million enslaved people, the legacy of slavery influenced American history, from the chaotic years of Reconstruction (1865-77) to the civil rights movement that emerged in the 1950s.

 slave auction house